Andrea del Verrocchio: Painting

 Despite the importance of Verrocchio's workshop in the training of younger painters, very few paintings are universally recognised as his own work and there are many problems of attribution.

-A painting of the Madonna with seated child in tempera on panel (now in the Berlin State Museums, Gemäldegalerie) is considered an early work of 1468–1470.
+A painting of the Madonna with Seated Child in tempera on panel (now in the Gemäldegalerie of Berlin State Museums) is considered an early work of 1468–1470.

-A painting in the National Gallery in London (cat. no.NG2508) of the Virgin and Child with two angels in tempera on panel, which had not previously been attributed to Verrocchio, was cleaned and restored about 2010 and is now attributed to him with a date of about 1467–1469.
+A painting in the National Gallery in London (cat. no.NG2508) of the Virgin and Child with Two Angels in tempera on panel, which had not previously been attributed to Verrocchio, was cleaned and restored about 2010 and is now attributed to him with a date of about 1467–1469.

 A small painting on panel of Tobias setting out on his journey with the Archangel Raphael, carrying the fish with which he was to heal his father's blindness, was probably painted as a private devotional picture.
 It is an early work which has formerly been attributed to Pollaiuolo and other artists.
 Covi thinks that it was probably painted with assistance from Ghirlandaio.
 It is now in London at the National Gallery.

-The Baptism of Christ, now in the Uffizi Gallery at Florence, was painted in 1474–75.
+The Baptism of Christ, now in the Uffizi Gallery at Florence, was painted in 1474–1475.
 In this work Verrocchio was assisted by Leonardo da Vinci, then a youth and a member of his workshop, who painted the angel on the left and the part of the background above.
 According to Giorgio Vasari, Andrea resolved never to touch the brush again because Leonardo, his pupil, had far surpassed him, but later critics consider this story apocryphal.

 The Madonna enthroned with John the Baptist and St Donato is in the Pistoia Cathedral.
 It had been left unfinished and was completed by Lorenzo di Credi when Verrocchio was in Venice near the end of his life.

 Sculpture

 Around 1465 Verrocchio is believed to have worked on the lavabo of the Old Sacristy in San Lorenzo, Florence.

 Between 1465 and 1467 he executed the funerary monument to Cosimo de' Medici for the crypt under the altar of the same church, and in 1472 he completed the monument to Piero and Giovanni de' Medici in the Old Sacristy.

-In 1467 the Tribunale della Mercanzia, the judicial organ of the Guilds in Florence, commissioned from Verrocchio a bronze group portraying Christ and St. Thomas for the central niche of the east facade of Orsanmichele, which the Tribunale had recently purchased, to replace a statue of St. Louis of Toulouse, which had been removed.
-He therefore had the problem of placing two statues (more than life size) in a niche originally intended for one.
+In 1467 the Tribunale della Mercanzia, the judicial organ of the Guilds in Florence, commissioned from Verrocchio a bronze group portraying Christ and St. Thomas for the central niche of the east facade of Orsanmichele, which the Tribunale had recently purchased, to replace Donatello's statue of St. Louis of Toulouse, which had been commissioned by the Parte Guelfa, that had lost their power.
+Verrocchio therefore had the problem of placing two statues (more than life size) in a niche originally intended for one.
 As Covi says, the problem was resolved "in a most felicitous manner".
 The work was placed in position in 1483 and "has been acclaimed since the day of its unveiling and almost without exception recognised as a masterpiece."

 In 1468 Verrocchio made a bronze candlestick (1.57 metres high), now in the Rijksmuseum, Amsterdam, for the Signoria of Florence.